Japan cracks down on online abuse with tougher penalties

 With cyberbullying and other forms of online abuse gaining attention as an alarming social problem, the Japanese government is working to crack down on and prevent such acts with legislative amendments.

-The government has submitted a bill to revise Article 231 of the Penal Code and impose tougher penalties on such abuse to the ongoing session of parliament.
+The government has submitted a bill in the ongoing session of parliament to revise Article 231 of the Penal Code and impose tougher penalties on such abuse.

-Under the article, a person who insults another individual in public is currently punished by detention of between one and 29 days or a fine of ¥1,000 yen or more but less than ¥10,000.
+Under the current article, a person who insults another individual in public can be punished by detention of between one and 29 days or a fine between ¥1,000 and ¥10,000.
 The penalties are the lightest under the Penal Code and have not been revised since the law came into force during the Meiji Era (1868-1912).

 The government was prodded into action by the suicide of reality show celebrity Hana Kimura, then 22, in May 2020 after she suffered online abuse.
 Kimura, a professional wrestler, starred in the popular reality television show "Terrace House," and met with disparaging comments on social media after one episode of the show.